Digital Twin Software | Autodesk Tandem for AEC

 Measure performance of design decisions post-handover.

-Improve exchange and visibility of data and reduce defects through a digitised handover.
+Improve exchange and visibility of data and reduce defects through a digitized handover.

 Gather performance feedback on decisions made during the design-engineering process.